mmvrstudio/Alien_Note_Taker/README.md

-# Mystical_Note_Taker
+# Aliien_Note_Taker

   Deployed App (link):
    https://mysticalnotetaker.herokuapp.com/

      Description:
-    - Simple Note Taker, to take notes and save them.
+    - Alien Note Taker can simply be used to take notes and save them.
 This app was deployed through Heroku using Git.

     Instructions: